rust-lang/rfcs/text/0000-generic-integers.md

 ## Bit sizes and `repr(bitpacked)`

-In the future, types could be sized in terms of bits instead of bytes, with `bit_size_of::<T>().div_ceil(8) == size_of::<T>()`.
+In the future, types could be sized in terms of bits instead of bytes, with `bit_size_of::<T>().div_ceil(8) <= size_of::<T>()`.
+Note that the `<=` here specifically allows for cases where types include multiple bytes of padding, like for example on `uint<48>`.

 All types would have a bit size, allowing for a future `repr(bitpacked)` extension which packs all values in a struct or enum variant into the smallest number of bytes possible, given their bit sizes.
 Doing so would prevent referencing the fields of the struct, although the ability to set/get fields is still possible.

 For example, here's a modified version of our previous example: